 As the LGBTQ Victim Services specialist for the project, Kate provides support as well as Training & Technical Assistance to our project partners across the state.
 Kate studied Psychology at Appalachian State and got her Master’s in Student Affairs Administration from UNCG.
 Go Spartans!
 Prior to this role, Kate worked as an advocate in UNCG’s Campus Violence Response Center.
 She is passionate about advancing equity and inclusion for Queer & Trans folks through an anti-violence and anti-racist framework.
-Outside of work, Kate likes to go on adventures with her partner and cuddle with her cat Bernie.
+Outside of work, Kate likes to go on adventures with her partner, binge Netflix, and eat good food.

 Paige Hall Smith, Ph.
 D (she, her, hers), email@example.com

 Paige Hall Smith is the co-director of the NC LGBTQ DV Response Initiative and a professor of Public Health Education.
 She received her doctorate in health behavior and health education from UNC Chapel Hill and her MSPH in health policy and administration, also from UNC-CH.
 She was the Linda Arnold Carlisle Professor of Women’s and Gender Studies for 2004-2006.
 She served as director of UNCG’s Center for Women’s Health and Wellness from 2005-2020.
 Her research continues to focus on breastfeeding and gender violence prevention and response.
 Prior gender violence research has focused on various areas including conceptualization and measurement (Women’s Experience with Battering Scale), health care response to domestic violence, and prevalence and risk factors for victimization and perpetration of sexual violence.
 Her work in breastfeeding centers on assessing the links between infant feeding and gender.
 She was director of the Breastfeeding and Feminism International Conference for 2004-2019.
 Dr. Smith is an active member of the Community Church of Chapel Hill Unitarian Universalist and enjoys spending time with her daughter, going to the beach, and is currently training to be a yoga teacher.